Recycling And Food Waste

 I help councils, waste providers, and housing organisations drive positive behaviour change — increasing food waste and recycling rates while saving money.

 For example, I supported the London Borough of Wandsworth with their communications, focus groups, surveys, and behavioural interventions around food waste and recycling.
-This helped them increase recycling rates by 6% in six months and save £1.2 million in ten months.
+This helped them save £1.2 million over several months and increase recycling rates by 25%.

 ________________________________________